Here Are 4 Important Job Market Trends That You Can Only Get From The JOLTS Report

-Janet Yellen, the Fed’s vice chair and likely successor to Ben Bernanke, loves the JOLTS report — the BLS’ batch of labour market stats due out this morning.
+Janet Yellen, the Fed’s vice chair and possible successor to Ben Bernanke, loves the JOLTS report — the BLS’ batch of labour market stats due out later today.

 But if Yellen — who has cited JOLTS as a source of economic intel — ascends to the Fed throne, market watchers will keep a keen eye on the report.